The Bothy Band: After the Bothy Band break-up

 After the group disbanded in 1979, the members continued to play influential musical roles in the Irish traditional music movement.
 Lunny returned to Planxty along with Molloy, and then later helped form the Celtic rock band Moving Hearts.
 He continued working as a record producer and later joined Andy Irvine to form the group Mozaik, releasing two albums in 2004 and 2007.
 After recording two albums with Planxty, Molloy joined The Chieftains.
 After several solo projects with Ó Domhnaill, Burke founded Patrick Street with Irvine and Jackie Daly (formerly of De Dannan). Ó Domhnaill and Ní Dhomhnaill went on to form Relativity and Nightnoise.

 In 1994, previously unreleased concert recordings from the 1970s were released as BBC Radio One – The Bothy Band Live in Concert.
 The music had been recorded in two different locations on different dates – 15 July 1976, at the BBC's Paris Theatre in London, and 24 July 1978, at the National Club, Kilburn.
 The first nine tracks, from the Paris Theatre concert, feature Peter Browne on pipes as a stand-in for Paddy Keenan.

 2007 tribute concert

 Following the death of Mícheál Ó Domhnaill in July 2006, the surviving members of the Bothy Band came together at the tribute concert "Ómós- A Gig for Mícheál", held on 24 May 2007 at Vicar Street in Dublin.
 All proceeds from the concert went to the Irish Traditional Music Archive.

 2023 - 2024 Reunion

 The group reunited again in 2023, initially for a television documentary, which led to a full Irish tour in 2024. the lineup included all surviving members, including both Paddy Glackin and Kevin Burke on fiddle, joined by guest musician Seán Óg Graham on guitar.
 The tour was ultimately cut short due to health issues experienced by Dónal Lunny, but the band were hopeful of re-scheduling concerts for 2025.

+Uillean pipes player Paddy Keenan died on 9 September 2026.